chriskonnertz/RegEx/README.md

 Returns the number of partial expressions.
 If the parameter is false, only the partial expressions on the root level are counted.
 If the parameter is true, the method traverses trough all partial expressions and counts all partial expressions without sub expressions.
-Or with other words: If you visualize the regular expression as a tree then this method will only count its leaves.
+Or with other words: If you imagine the regular expression as a tree then this method will only count its leaves.

 ### getExpressions